Best For

 Two small changes that Winkbed has made since its initial launch include:

 - Higher coil count.
 WinkBed also increased the coil count by making each coil slightly smaller than earlier versions.
-More coils mean that the pressure of sleepers is distributed more evenly as well as decreased motion transfer.
+More coils mean that the pressure of sleepers is distributed more evenly.
+In addition, it helped to further reduce motion transfer.

-Aside from these somewhat small changes, the overall design and composition remain the same—a luxury hybrid mattress made of pocketed coils and foam.
+Aside from these somewhat small changes, the overall design and composition remain the same—a luxury hybrid mattress made of pocketed coils, foam, and a euro top.

 Beyond the original WinkBed, the company has also launched three other versions of the mattress.